-- a. a violation of policy or procedure of these institutions as set forth in the Faculty Handbook; or - b. an infringement of the rights of an employee or employees of these institutions as set forth in the Faculty Handbook which relates to compensation, appointment or reappointment, tenure, promotion, dismissal, suspension, reassignment, or layoff; or - c. unprofessional conduct or a violation of the academic freedom and integrity standards applicable to faculty (Section 2.10); or - d. a violation of the procedures of the "Joint Human Rights Policy," the "Joint Sexual Assault Policy," or the "Joint Complaint Procedure for Human Rights Violations."
+- a.
+A violation of policy or procedure of these institutions as set forth in the Faculty Handbook other than a violation of the Joint Human Rights Policy or Joint Sexual Misconduct Policy; or - b. an infringement of the rights of an employee or employees of these institutions as set forth in the Faculty Handbook which relates to compensation, appointment or reappointment, tenure, promotion, dismissal, suspension, reassignment, or layoff; or - c. unprofessional conduct or a violation of the academic freedom and integrity standards applicable to faculty (Section 2.10).